Top

 it does not remove easily, don't force it!
 Move on to the

-next step of boiling in citric acid as that will almost always work as
+next step of soaking in citric acid which will almost always work as

 the hot citric acid bath can then work on the stuck threads without any